-After the processing of M-SEARCH and device descriptions requests is complete, the list of devices found can be presented to the user in the UI.
+After the processing of the M-SEARCH and device descriptions requests is complete, the list of devices found can be presented to the user in the UI.

 Step B: Get App Status

 Before launching the app on the device, it is important to know the state of the app on the device.
-To get the state of the app, once the user selects a device to the launch the app on, send an HTTP GET request to the DIAL REST service with the app name as the resource name.
+To get the state of the app, once the user selects a device to launch the app on, send an HTTP GET request to the DIAL REST service with the app name as the resource name.
 The app name in the request must match the name registered in the DIAL registry.

 running, or is